lharby/product-app-vue/README.md

 # product-app
 An application which returns products from an API.
+It should call an api endpoint, if that fails it will retrieve data from a local store.

 # Prerequisites
 - node